 - Summer School.
 Students who are in good academic standing at WUCL may apply for permission to attend a summer program offered by another ABA accredited law school.
 The Associate Dean for Student Affairs has absolute discretion in granting the permission and in approving the student’s course selection.
 Permission will not be granted for courses that overlap with courses for which the student has already received credit.
 The transfer of credit is governed by the same rules as the transfer of credit for visiting students.

 - Undergraduate Courses.
 Generally, WUCL does not give credit for courses taken at an undergraduate college.
-However, up to four hours of credit may be given for foreign language courses taken at Willamette University College of Liberal Arts (CLA) or in conjunction with a WUCL program abroad.
-Students must contact the CLA Registrar's office to register for a CLA course.
+However, up to four hours of credit may be given for foreign language courses taken at Willamette University College of Arts & Sciences (CAS) or in conjunction with a WUCL program abroad.
+Students must contact the CAS Registrar's office to register for a CAS course.